rbadillap/kotal-documentation/docs/install.md

 kind installation guide can be found [here](https://kind.sigs.k8s.io/docs/user/quick-start/).

 ### cert-manager
 cert-manager is a native Kubernetes certificate management controller.
-It can help with issuing certificates from a variety of sources, such as [Let’s Encrypt](https://letsencrypt.org), [HashiCorp Vault](https://www.vaultproject.io/), a simple signing key pair, or self signed.
+It can help with issuing certificates from a variety of sources, such as [Let’s Encrypt](https://letsencrypt.org), [HashiCorp Vault](https://www.vaultproject.io/), a simple signing key pair, or self-signed.
 It will ensure certificates are valid and up to date, and attempt to renew certificates at a configured time before expiry.

 Kotal **webhook** component uses cert-manager for issuing certificates to default and validate your networks and nodes.